RyanBalshaw/NotYourAverageRaspberryPiRepo/README.md

    sudo apt-get install chromium-browser
    ```

-2. Utilize the provided startup script to launch the browser in kiosk mode and display the plot:
+2. Utilise the provided startup script to launch the browser in kiosk mode and display the plot:
    ```
    /path/to/tmp/launch_strava_kiosk.sh
    ```

 3. Make the browser launch on startup:

    Create a `.desktop` file in `~/.config/autostart/`:
    ```
    mkdir -p ~/.config/autostart
    nano ~/.config/autostart/strava_kiosk.desktop
    ```

    Add the following content:
    ```
    [Desktop Entry]